quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part18_8.4_ODE_Algorit.md

 Plot the deduced period as a function of initial amplitude to understand how the period changes with different amplitudes.
 This plot will show that for nonharmonic oscillators, the period is not constant and depends on the initial amplitude.
 :p Construct a graph of the deduced period as a function of initial amplitude.
 ??x
-Plot the period \( T \) on the y-axis against the initial amplitude on the x-axis.
+Plot the period $T$ on the y-axis against the initial amplitude on the x-axis.
 Each data point represents the average period for different initial amplitudes.
 The graph will show that the period increases with increasing amplitude, indicating nonisochronous behavior.

 Example code:
 ```java